Guiding You Through The Complexities Of Probate

 While probate sounds innocuous, it actually has many drawbacks:

-- It is administratively complex, creating a hassle for the family that draws out over a long period of time
+- It is complex, creating a hassle for the family.

-- It is a lengthy process — involving a minimum of one year from date of death until the estate can be formally closed.
+- It is a lengthy process, involving a minimum of one year until the estate is closed.

-- Because it is a public record, it invites objection and scrutiny
+- It is a public record, which could invite objection and scrutiny.

 - It is expensive, because state administrators and attorneys must handle it.